End-Of-Life Doula Services

 Why Work With Me?

-Academic Credibility + Personal Experience My PhD in sociology gives me unique insight into how death functions in our culture, while my personal experience (documented in my book Bound) means I understand the messy reality of family dynamics during end-of-life.
+Academic Credibility + Personal Experience My PhD in sociology gives me unique insight into how death functions in our culture, while my personal experience (documented in my book Bound) means I understand the messy reality of family dynamics during the end of a person’s life.

 Specialized Training